vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 Now you have your Android IDE up and running, follow the video to understand other parts of IDE and how to use it.

-> You can skip the video after 8 minute
+> You can skip the above video after 8 minute.

 Proceed to next chapter to start creating your first hello world application